-Negligence on financial front seems to be a general issue in most of you entering your 20s.
-What apprehends your lack of financial savvy is your perception of being impregnable on money matters and credit score which has forged due to paucity of your experience, proper financial knowledge and certain psychological triggers.
+Negligence on the financial front seems to be a general issue in most of you entering your 20s.
+What apprehends your lack of financial savvy is your perception of being impregnable on money matters and credit score which has forged due to a paucity of your experience, proper financial knowledge, and certain psychological triggers.

 Nothing to be worried about as time is on your side when you are still young.
 You have time to recover from your worst money mistakes but that doesn’t mean you shouldn’t be aware of major financial mistakes which you must avoid.

 Here are top financial mistakes which you must avoid to maintain your financial stability:

 Living Above Your Means

 Getting your first paycheck is liberating and thrilling and as soon as you’ll realize that, your spending will tend to creep up as well.
 Always living up to the ceiling of your income will result in saving failures for emergency funds.
 Set up automatic savings, contribute a share of your salary to your 401(k) investment and gradually increase your contribution when you get a raise.

 Unaware of Your Cashflow

 Cash flow is one of the most important things to be aware of and it’s one of the most dangerous situations if someone is unaware of their cash flow.
 If you aren’t aware of how much cash is coming in and how much is going out, you won’t be able to frame a proper budget.
 Without a proper budget, you wouldn’t be able to direct your money where you want.